 In June of 2016, I discovered a passion for writing and blogging.
 That came as a huge surprise because I barely scraped by in my English and reading classes in high school.
 And I wouldn’t have made it through without the help of my wife and “borrowing” her homework.

 I believe that God has lead me to share His word with people who are searching in the online world.
-I’m passionate about bible study, devotions, tools, books and resources, and finding practical ways to apply His word to our lives in this crazy world that we live in.
-People need His truth now, more than ever.
-Jesus told his disciples:
+I’m passionate about bible study, devotions, tools, books and resources, and finding simple ways to apply His word to our lives in this crazy and chaotic world that we live in.

 “All authority in heaven and on earth has been given to Me.”
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”